Hourly News Update

 More than 20 organizations have joined Gainesville’s Compost on a mission to divert waste from landfills and from it create valuable soil feed.

 After a young boy and his mother were killed in a car crash, several people were saved by their choice to be organ donors.

 In The News: Police Kill One, Fire On Unarmed Man, Two Dead In Volusia, Pothole on I-4, BP Oil Spill Indictment in Jacksonville

 A video roundup of local, state and national stories for readers in North Central Florida.

-Stories by CategoryArts and Entertainment, Business, Crime, Education, Environment, Florida, Health and Science, In the News, Local, National, News in 90, Politics, Sports, Technology, Uncategorized, University of Florida, Weather, World
+Stories by CategoryArts and Entertainment, Business, Crime, Education, Environment, Florida, Health and Science, In the News, Local, National, News in 90, Politics, Sports, Technology, The Rundown, Uncategorized, University of Florida, Video, Weather, World

 More in Local News